Bronchiectasis is a long-term lung condition in which your airway walls have become damaged, widened and thickened.

 - The damaged airways can cause mucus build-up.
 When mucus stays in the lungs it can lead to infections and an ongoing chesty cough and shortness of breath.

-- There is no cure for bronchiectasis; however, with proper care, most people who have it can enjoy a good quality of life.
+- There is no cure for bronchiectasis.
+However, good treatment stops it getting worse and most people who have bronchiectasis enjoy a good quality of life.

 What is bronchiectasis?

-Each new infection causes more damage to the airways, making them wider, thicker and floppier.
-The lungs struggle to move air in and out, resulting in continuous coughing and shortness of breath.
+Each new infection causes more damage to your airways, making them wider, thicker and floppier.
+Your lungs struggle to move air in and out, leading to continuous coughing and shortness of breath.

-Over time, bronchiectasis can get worse making day-to-day activities harder to do.
-It can also lead to long stays in hospital and can reduce life expectancy.
+Over time, bronchiectasis can get worse, making day-to-day activities harder to do.
+It can also lead to long stays in hospital and reduce life expectancy.

 With early diagnosis and treatment, ongoing airway damage can often be reduced.

 Image credit: American Thoracic Society